 Alabama celebrates Christmas with fantastic light displays all over the state.
-From Gulf Coast to the Appalachian Mountains near the Tennessee River, millions of lights illuminate neighborhoods, gardens, parks, and downtowns.
-Add Alabama to your Christmas destinations list and find out which Alabama city has the best displays.
+From Gulf Coast to the Appalachian Mountains near the Tennessee River, millions of lights illuminate neighborhoods, gardens, parks, and downtowns. .

 Magic Christmas in Lights at Bellingrath Gardens and Home, Theodore (November 29–December 31, 2019)

 Every holiday season, Bellingrath Gardens and Home in Theodore host Magic Christmas in Lights.
-This is a favorite Gulf Coast holiday tradition, attracting thousands of guests who stroll through a magical light display with more than 1,100 set pieces and 15 scenes.
-Over 3 million lights illuminate the 65-acre Garden estate.
+This is a favorite Gulf Coast holiday tradition, attracting thousands of guests who stroll through a magical light display with more than 1,100 set pieces and fifteen scenes.
+Over three million lights illuminate the sixty-five-acre garden estate.
 The Bellingrath Home is lavishly decorated and enhanced with beautiful poinsettias.
 Every night there is a choral performance on the South Terrace of the Home.
-Guests may also get hot chocolate and other beverages on Live Oak Plaza.
-Magic Christmas in Lights was included in Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by the USA Today.
+Guests may also get hot chocolate and other beverages at Live Oak Plaza.
+Magic Christmas in Lights was included in Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by USA Today.

 ZooLight Safari at the Birmingham Zoo (December 6–8, 13–23, 26–30, 2019)

 ZooLight Safari is a magical holiday experience at the Birmingham Zoo.
-Over a million of shimmering and twinkling lights illuminate the Zoo for on select nights in December every year.
-The celebration also includes various special events and activities.
-Visitors can listen to holiday music and see festive snowfalls, try Santa Rollers or the Shipt Candy Cane Ride, go for a crazy spin on the Jingle Bell Carousel, or get down from the over 100-foot (30-meter) Yuletide Slide.
-The zoo features a beautifully decorated Christmas tree at Trails of Africa where you can dance and boogie to special entertainment.
+Over a million of shimmering and twinkling lights illuminate the Zoo on select nights in December.
+The celebration includes various special events and activities.
+Visitors can listen to holiday music and see festive snowfalls, try Santa Rollers or the Shipt Candy Cane Ride, go for a crazy spin on the Jingle Bell Carousel, or ride down the over one hundred-foot (30-meter) Yuletide Slide.
+The zoo features a beautifully decorated Christmas tree at Trails of Africa where you can boogie to special entertainment.
 Grown-ups can enjoy a glass of beer or wine while kids warm up with hot cocoa.

 Christmas at the Falls at Noccalula Falls Park, Gadsden (November 28, 2019–January 5, 2020)

 Noccalula Falls Park and the City of Gadsden hold a big holiday celebration every year.
-Christmas at the Falls features millions of lights throughout the park creating spectacular walking trails or a magnificent view from the vantage of a park’s train ride.
+Christmas at the Falls features millions of lights throughout the park illuminating walking trails or a magnificent view from the vantage of the park’s train.
 In addition to seeing impressive light displays, families can try cookie decorating, visit the petting zoo, and warm up with hot chocolate.
-Drop a visit to Santa Claus, take a picture, and send a letter to the North Pole in a special mailbox at the Old Post Office.
+Drop by to visit Santa Claus, take a picture, and send a letter to the North Pole in a special mailbox at the Old Post Office.